Hiking Mt Russell and Mt Carillon in California

 • Back to Whitney Portal: 14h30'

 Several books describe an alternative route to reach the Tulainyo Lake bowl: via the Clyde Creek from Lower Boyscout Lake.
 Try it only if you are tired of living.
-In summer thee is no water in the creek.
+In the summer there is no water in the creek.
 Nonetheless it is a very steep and treacherous route.
 When you reach the top, you still have to figure out how to reach the pass itself (very visible from the side of the Tulainyo Lake, but less than obvious on the side of Lower Boyscout Lake.

 Note of 2009: The astute route scouts had found out that one can reach Mt Russell avoiding the dreadful Whitney concentration camp (oops, i meant "the Whitney permit zone") by hiking north on the Clyde Creek from the Lower Boyscout Lake.
 This is a deadly steep route.
 The nazi guards (oops, i meant "the rangers") have now officially decided that this route too is off-limits.
 Basically, they just don't like people to hike Mt Russell, no matter which way you go.